samdevx1029/angular-ts-webpack-ngc-rollup/README.md

 Make the following changes manually.

-(1) Rename "app.js" to "app.<hash>.js" where <hash> is the hash value from webpack build.
+(1) Rename "app.js" to "app.hash.js" where 'hash' is the hash value from webpack build.

-(2) To index.html, Add <script> tag with source pointing to hashed app.js from previous step.
+(2) To index.html, Add 'script' tag with source pointing to hashed app.js from previous step.

 dist folder is now ready to deploy to production/staging web server.
 You can also serve its content locally with "npm run serve".